for-giobbe/BASE/tutorial_1.md

 These kind of data can readily be obtained using tools as [OrthoFinder2](https://github.com/davidemms/OrthoFinder), subsequently retrotranslating and aligning each OG.

-BASE is built around codeml, so that a general knowledge of its usage is necessary to use it (here is the [manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).
+BASE leverages CodeML the statistical and computational framework of CodeML, thus a general knowledge of its usage is necessary to use it (here is the [manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).

 ---